-The Nurse Executive, a Registered Nurse qualified by advanced education Healthcare and management experience in a psychiatric hospital, exercises leadership through membership at the highest level of Governance in the hospital.
-The Nurse Executive:
+The Chief of Patient Care Services a Registered Nurse qualified by advanced education Healthcare and management experience in a psychiatric hospital, exercises leadership through membership at the highest level of Governance in the hospital.
+The Chief of Patient Care Services:

-- A. ensures continuous and timely availability of nursing services to patients; - B. ensures that nursing standards of patient care and standards of nursing practice are consistent with current nursing research findings and the American Nurses Association Professional Standards (refer to Nursing Policy and Procedure Manual); - C. implements the findings of current research from nursing and other literature into the policies and procedures governing the provision of nursing care; - D. ensures that nursing staff carry out all applicable patient care processes and organization wide functions as described in the Nursing Policy and Procedure Manual and the Operational Policy and Procedure Manual; - E. as Professional Discipline Chair, supervises the Chiefs of Patient Care Services, Director of Nursing for Clinical Resource Management, Nursing Director of Quality and Safety, Directors of Nursing on 2nd and 3rd shifts and Clinical Nurse Specialists concerning matters of professional nursing practice; - F. is assisted by the Chiefs of Patient Care Services, Clinical Manager for Staffing, Directors of Nursing 2nd & 3rd shifts Director of Ambulatory Care Services, and Director of Staff Development to act on improving nursing performance; - G. actively participates in the hospital's Governing Body, Executive Operations, Operations Council, Quality, Risk and Safety Committee and other hospital leadership groups; - H. collaborates with the Chief of Professional Services, Division, and Department Directors at CVH in designing and providing patient care services; - I. has access to the Executive Committee of the Medical Staff; - J. participates with the Hospital's Operations Team in providing for a sufficient number of appropriately qualified nursing staff;

-- K. establishes standards of nursing practice; - L. approves all nursing policies and procedures; - M. Chairs the Nursing Executive Committee (NEC), whose membership consists of the Chiefs of Patient Care Services for each of the three (3) Divisions: Addiction Services Division, General Psychiatry, and the Forensic Division, Director of Clinical Resource Management, Director of Nursing for Quality and Safety, Directors of Nursing on 2nd and 3rd shifts, Director of Ambulatory Care Services, and the Director of Staff Development. - N. Revises the Plan for Providing Nursing Care in collaboration with Hospital leadership, the Nursing Executive Committee (NEC) and Divisional leadership and presents it to the CVH Governing Body for approval, annually; and - P. Ensures nursing representation on all major hospital committees.
+- A. ensures continuous and timely availability of nursing services to patients; - B. ensures that nursing standards of patient care and standards of nursing practice are consistent with current nursing research findings and the American Nurses Association Professional Standards (refer to Nursing Policy and Procedure Manual); - C. implements the findings of current research from nursing and other literature into the policies and procedures governing the provision of nursing care; - D. ensures that nursing staff carry out all applicable patient care processes and organization wide functions as described in the Nursing Policy and Procedure Manual and the Operational Policy and Procedure Manual; - E. as Professional Discipline Chair, supervises the Directors of Nursing on 2nd and 3rd shifts.
+F. is assisted by the Directors of Nursing 2nd & 3rd shifts and Director of Staff Development - to act on improving nursing performance;G. actively participates in the hospital's Governing Body, Executive Operations, Operations - G. actively participates in the hospital's Governing Body, Executive Operations, Operations Council, Quality, Risk and Safety Committee and other hospital leadership groups; - H. collaborates with the Chief of Professional Services, Division, and Department Directors at WFH in designing and providing patient care services; - I. has access to the Executive Committee of the Medical Staff; - J. participates with the Hospital's Operations Team in providing for a sufficient number of appropriately qualified nursing staff; - K. establishes standards of nursing practice; - L. approves all nursing policies and procedures; - M. Chairs the Nursing Executive Committee (NEC), whose membership consists of the Chief of Patient Care Services, and the Directors of Nursing for each of the three shifts as well as the Director of Staff Development. - N. Revises the Plan for Providing Nursing Care in collaboration with Hospital leadership, the Nursing Executive Committee (NEC) and Divisional leadership and presents it to the WFH Governing Body for approval, annually; and - P. Ensures nursing representation on all major hospital committees.